KXTX-TV: New studios in Fort Worth and news expansion

 In June 2012, NBCUniversal announced plans to construct a new 75,000 sqft facility in Fort Worth, located at the CentrePort Business Park on the former site of Amon Carter Field, to house KXAS, KXTX, and NBCUniversal's other local operations, including the Dallas news bureau operated by NBC News.
 Construction of the facility began that month and was completed in September 2013, with station operations migrating in phases over the course of October.
 The facility incorporates three control rooms and a combined media asset management center and newsroom production suite for managing and editing content.

 In the years after moving into the new facility, KXTX expanded local news in line with the other Telemundo-owned stations.
 On September 18, 2014, Telemundo announced that it would expand its early-evening newscast to one hour, with the addition of a half-hour program at 4:30 p.m., as part of a groupwide news expansion across Telemundo's owned-and-operated stations.
 A 4 p.m. half-hour was added in 2016, again as part of a national expansion in the group; similarly, a midday newscast was introduced in January 2018 in Dallas–Fort Worth and nine other cities.

 Telemundo stations in Texas began airing a statewide morning newscast, Noticias Telemundo Texas, on September 26, 2022.
-The program is presented from Fort Worth.
+The program was presented from Fort Worth.
 As part of a partnership with Gray Television, five of Gray's Telemundo affiliates—in Amarillo, Lubbock, Tyler, Waco, and Wichita Falls—simulcast KXTX's 4 p.m. local news as a lead-in to locally produced newscasts at 5 p.m.
+On November 1, 2024, Noticias Telemundo Texas was discontinued in favor of a digital 7 a.m. newscast.
+However, news briefs were produced live starting at 6 a.m. to give updates about local news, weather and traffic.